 To read and discuss before Main Lesson begins...

 The Ancient Greeks believed that we share our world with divine beings.
-Greek mythology helped explain the connection between humans and the divine, portraying gods and goddesses with distinct personalities and powers.
+Greek mythology attempted to clarify this human connection with the divine, and like humans, these Gods and Goddesses had individual personalities that made them unique.